AbarnaDutta/Email-Details/README.md

 ### 3. Set Up the OAuth Consent Screen
 1. In the Google Cloud Console, navigate to `APIs & Services` > `OAuth consent screen`.
-2. Choose "External" or "Internal" based on your application's audience and click "Create".
+2. Choose "External" and click "Create".
-3. Fill in the required fields such as `App name`, `User support email`, `App logo`, etc.
+3. Fill in the required fields such as `App name`, `User support email`.
 4. In the `Scopes for Google APIs` section, add the following scopes:
    - **Google Sheets API**: `https://www.googleapis.com/auth/spreadsheets`
    - **Google Drive API**: `https://www.googleapis.com/auth/drive`